MariiaNikitash/SCRUMPTON/README.md

-P.S.
-The name of the hotel was inspired by the term 'Scrum', an agile project management framework that helps teams structure and manage their work through a set of values, principles, and practices.
+<b>P.S.</b> The name of the hotel was inspired by the term 'Scrum', an agile project management framework that helps teams structure and manage their work through a set of values, principles, and practices.